Cosumnes River College: History

-Organization and administration

-The college is part of the Los Rios Community College District.

 Student life

-Cosumnes River College is home to The Connection, an award-winning biweekly newspaper.
+Cosumnes River College is home to The Connection, a biweekly newspaper.
 An opinion zine, The Voice, is also published on campus.

-Cosumnes River College is also home to the environmental student organization 'Students for a Sustainable Future Club' or SSF Club.
-Established in 2011, this group exists to promote sustainability and environmentalism through education, advocacy, and activism both on campus and in the community.
+Cosumnes River College is also home to the environmental student organization "Students for a Sustainable Future Club," or SSF Club.
+Established in 2011, it exists to promote sustainability and environmentalism through education, advocacy, and activism both on campus and in the community.
 This club is an official chapter of the California Student Sustainability Coalition as well as an affiliate of the Sierra Student Coalition.

 Athletics

-The college was a factor in area college sports from the very beginning.
+The college was a factor in area college sports from the beginning.
 It opened up the 1971 football season against reigning state champion College of the Redwoods and nearly pulled off an upset.
-That team was coached by Coit Conant.
-During the short period of time that the school fielded a football team 1971-1978, it was the predominant area power in that sport.
-The school has provided powerful teams in all other sports since the inception of the school winning several conference titles.
+The team was coached by Coit Conant.
+During the short period of time that the school fielded a football team, from 1971 to 1978, it was a strong area power in football.
+The school has provided teams in all other major sports since the inception of the school winning several conference titles.

 In 2006, the college became home to the now-defunct Sacramento Heatwave of the American Basketball Association (ABA).
 In 2012, The Cosumnes River Hawks Baseball team took home the school's first ever state championship.
 In 2012 and 2013, the college's Community Athletic Center hosted the California Community College Athletic Association state basketball Final Four and Championship tournament.

-Major construction of new athletic fields on the north side of campus was completed in 2012-13, including two soccer fields, softball complex, baseball complex (renamed Conway Field), and complete remodeling of the shared-use football stadium with the addition of artificial turf.
+Major construction of new athletic fields on the north side of campus was completed in 2012–13, including two soccer fields, softball complex, baseball complex (renamed Conway Field), and complete remodeling of the shared-use football stadium with the addition of artificial turf.